alsash110/comm-2216-obs/docs/users/users.md

 {: .no_toc }

 ---

+There are two types of user accounts in Linux, regular user and _root user_.
+Linux system starts with _one root user_ (User Id 0) and additional users are created following the initial setup.
+Linux can support up to 4294967296 users, each with their own home directory and permissions.
+This means one user can not access another users files, unless they are the root user.
+These permissions can be altered through _user permissions_, _group permissions_, as well as _file permissions_.

+The _root user_ has full privileges over the system so care must be taken when you are doing anything with the root user account.

+This section goes over the steps to create a new regular user.

 While using Linux you may want to create new user accounts for a number of different reasons.

 You may create as many users as you like as well as assigning certain privileges to those users.